euusoujc/euusoujc/README.md

 - Data Engineer at @Porto building reliable databases and RPA's.
 - Currently pursuing two bachelor's degrees at UFABC: Science & Technology (BC&T) and Data Science.
-- Palmeiras supporter, F1 enjoyer and love to play videogames.
+- Palmeiras supporter, F1 and bodybuilding enjoyer and love to play videogames.
 - Based on São Paulo, Brazil.

 ---